Spomky-Labs/otphp/Resources/doc/installation.md

 }
 ```

-If your using Symfony >= 4 you have to edit config/bundles.php :
+If you're using Symfony >= 4 you have to edit config/bundles.php :

 ```php
 return [